blazeu/themejekyll.github.io/README.md

 ### Screenshots

 Screenshots must be 1366x768 pixels and saved as a JPG.
 Use Firefox's Responsive Design Mode to get the size exact.

+The thumbnail screenshot must be resized to 640x360 at 85% quality and saved to assets/screenshots/theme-name/thumbnail.jpg

-GIMP or ImageMagick can convert the screenshots to JPG.
+GIMP or ImageMagick can convert and resize the screenshots and thumbnail.

 ### Theme Requirements